Pamela Anderson 'unrecognisable' as she attends the BAFTAs completely make-up-free: 'I didn't recognise her'

 ‘I didn’t realise that it was Pamela until she spoke’

-Following her appearance at the prestigious award show, fans admitted they didn’t recognize Pamela stripped back from full glam.
+Following her appearance at the prestigious award show, fans admitted they didn’t recognise Pamela stripped back from full glam.

 “I didn’t recognise Pamela Anderson,” one user wrote on X, formerly Twitter.